-Keyword Arguments namespace (str, optional) - Namespace to use for the call.
+- person (boolean, optional) If set to True, use person rather than device_tracker as the device type to query - namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
 In most cases it is safe to ignore this parameter.